-- 1. Improve community awareness that all documents may be available in alternative formats upon request - 2.
-Improve staff awareness of accessible information needs and how to obtain information using other formats the staff of the Shire of Cuballing as other people receive
+- Improve community awareness that all documents may be available in 1. alternative formats upon request - 2.
+Improve staff awareness of accessible information needs and how to obtain information using other formats upgrades will continue.
+Identify access barriers to buildings and facilities using the Access 4.
+Resource Kit checklists Outcome 3 People with disability receive information pertaining to Council Objective To ensure that relevant information pertaining to Council functions, facilities Council will: Strategy